seqan/flexbar/README.md

 ### Download

-Flexbar source code as well as pre-compiled binaries for Linux and Mac OS X can be downloaded on the [release](https://github.com/seqan/flexbar/releases) page.
+Flexbar source code as well as binaries for Linux and Mac OS X can be downloaded on the [release](https://github.com/seqan/flexbar/releases) page.
 Please follow instructions for building or setup of binaries below.
 Additionally, Flexbar is available via package manager on Debian systems.
 Versions before 2.4 can be found on the [old](https://sourceforge.net/projects/flexbar) page.

-#### Building from source
+### Building from source

 Make sure that `cmake` is available, as well as development and runtime files of the TBB library 4.0 or later (Intel Threading Building Blocks).
 Using a package manager is a simple way to install them.
 Furthermore, the SeqAn library is required: